endless-sky/endless-sky-wiki/wiki/SpriteData.md

 * images/effect/blaster impact+3.png

 The `<name>` for this sprite is "effect/blaster impact".
 The `+` in the file names specifies that the images should use [additive blending](BlendingModes#alpha-blending-vs-additive-blending), and the numbers after the `+` are the frame numbers for the animation.

+You can also use `.avif` or `.avifs` files to store all frames of an animation.
+In this case, you should only have one file matching the sprite name.

 ## Scale